 HPV infections cause virtually all cervical cancers, 90 percent of anal cancers, more than 60 percent of certain oropharyngeal cancers (including the base of the tongue, tonsils and throat) and 40 percent of vagina, vulvar and penile cancers.

 In 2010, less than half of girls aged 13-17 received at least one dose of the HPV vaccine.
 Only 32 percent received all three recommended doses.
 Girls living in the South, those living below the poverty level and Hispanics were the least likely to complete the vaccination series.
 HPV vaccines have been available since 2006 and are recommended for boys and girls aged 11-26.

-Cancer Treatment Centers of America in Arizona has joined the American Sexual Health Association and the National Cervical Cancer Coalition in calling for expanded access to vaccines and regular Pap tests.
+CTCA in Goodyear, Arizona, has joined the American Sexual Health Association and the National Cervical Cancer Coalition in calling for expanded access to vaccines and regular Pap tests.

 Nationally, about 87 percent of women received a Pap test during the previous three years, according to a 2010 survey highlighted in the report.
 Pap testing varied by state: 80 percent of women in Arkansas, Oregon, and Utah had the test compared with 93 percent in Massachusetts, where cervical cancer rates are low.

 In 2009, almost 34,800 men and women aged 15 or older were diagnosed with HPV-associated cancers.
 For throat and anal cancers, incidence rates were generally higher among those aged 55-64 than younger or older Americans.